Temps and termites are on the rise. Schedule your free inspection today.

 Spotted lanternfly eggs hatch in the spring.
 Lanternflies will lay their eggs in the fall between September and December.
 The eggs will develop at the beginning of spring and hatch in May.

-The best way to prevent spotted lanternflies from being attracted to your property is to remove their preferred tree of choice, the Tree of Heaven, from your yard.
+The best way to prevent spotted lanternflies from being attracted to your property is to remove their preferred tree of choice, the tree of heaven, from your yard.
 If you notice any egg masses, destroy them immediately by scraping them off, putting them in a container with rubbing alcohol, and then disposing of them.
 In early spring, you can apply sticky tree bands to your trees to catch nymphs.

 Also, spotted lanternflies are great hitchhikers.
 You can avoid transporting them by inspecting your vehicle, trailer, or any outdoor items before you leave for another location.